Optimal Dynamical Frames: Existence of frames of iterations

-Conversely, suppose $T=VA_NV^{-1}$ for some unitary map $V:N\to\HH$ and a model space $N\subseteq H^2_\KK$.
-Then, as Proposition \ref{basicparseval} tell us that $A_N\in\cF^p_N$, we can use Proposition \ref{similares} to conclude that $T\in\cF^p_\HH$. \end{proof} When trying to exploit the similarity or unitary equivalence given by Theorem \ref{cms}, there are two properties of $A_N$ that stand out: $A_N$ is a contraction and its adjoint is strongly stable.
+When trying to exploit the similarity or unitary equivalence given by Theorem \ref{cms}, there are two properties of $A_N$ that stand out: $A_N$ is a contraction and its adjoint is strongly stable.
 Recall that given a Hilbert space $\HH$, we say that a bounded operator $T\in\cB(\HH)$ is a {\em contraction} if $\norm{T}\leqslant1$.
 We say that $T$ is {\em strongly stable} if $\lim_{n\to+\infty}T^nv=0$ holds for all $v\in\HH$.
 Once these two properties are verified for shift compressions, one of the directions of Theorem \ref{thm:iterationsParseval} can be obtained by showing that the properties are preserved by unitary equivalences.